-As a fundamental feature of the system, the Markush and non-Markush structures are stored in separate structure tables, but have the same method for corporate ID generation and storage hierarchy.
+As a fundamental feature of the system, the Markush and non-Markush structures are stored in separate structure (STRUCTURE and STRUCTURE_MARKUSH) tables, but have the same method for corporate ID generation and storage hierarchy.
 They support the same additional data attached to the preparation level as well.

-For a list of supported Markush features in JChem storage please consult the link provided below:
+For a list of supported Markush features please check the JChem documentation.

 None of the structure related operations are performed on the Markush structure.
 E.g. salt/solvate stripping from the structure itself would not work, on the other hand the specified and attached salts are properly considered.